 While “budget-neutrality” sounds like good policy, when it operates within a Physician Fee Schedule that has not kept up with inflation, it results in massive swings in reimbursement and punishes providers irrespective of the value they add to the healthcare system.
 This is because, while reimbursement under the overall Physician Fee Schedule has increased 11 percent over the last two decades, the cost of running a medical practice has increased 39 percent over that same period (see AMA’s “Medicare Updates Compared to Inflation” chart below).

 As a result of budget-neutralizing an underfunded system, the 2021 Physician Fee Schedule (PFS) Rule cut the conversion factor by 10% after an update to E/M data, which had a disproportionate impact on non-primary care providers.
 For example, physical therapists, who make on average roughly $89,000 per year, were cut 9% while primary care providers, who make $241,000 per year, saw a historic increase in reimbursement.
-Indeed, 2021 PFS cuts were so significant Congress phased them in with the first tranche occurring in 2021, the second tranche occurring in 2022 and the next tranches now set to occur in 2023 (3%) and 2024 (3%).
+Indeed, 2021 PFS cuts were so significant Congress phased them in through 2025.
+When finally phased-in, the 2025 conversion factor is projected to be $32.3433, a cut of more than 10% from the $36.09 conversion factor in 2020.

 Ongoing Cuts to Office-Based Specialists as a Driver of Health System Consolidation